-Want to turn a cloudy sky into a beautiful sunny day?
+Do you want to change the background of a photo in Photoshop?
+Perhaps you want to turn a cloudy sky into a beautiful sunny day?
 Or add a flat background to your corporate headshot?
+If so, you’ll be pleased to know it’s actually quite easy.

-It’s actually quite easy.
-Changing the background of an image is one of Photoshop’s core features, and it even includes tools to select tricky areas like hair, and match the colors from different photos.
-Read on to find out how to do it.
+Being able to change the background of a picture is one of Adobe Photoshop’s best features.
+The application even includes tools to select tricky areas like hair, and match the colors from different images.

 The best approach to changing the background in Photoshop is to create a selection that separates the foreground and the background.